Abby3017/discussionForum/content/eng/manifesto/congress_2014.md

 These were the promises that INC made in election 2014.

-If you want to read what else promised by INC in year 2014, please go throught [their manifesto][1].
+If you want to read what else promised by INC in year 2014, please go through [their manifesto][1].

 Please leave your thoughts behind in the comment section below.